 - Please ask for help.
 Nobody is beyond help.
 Not even that friend of yours whose the Valedictorian and probably going to Harvard.
 We have all been there, and the sooner you ask for help, the more time you have to review content.
 Teachers are paid to help you learn and if they to do not do an excellent job of teaching during class, or you need more support let them know.
 Teachers love to know that their students are concerned about their own success and will go out of their way to support you any way they can!
 Don't be discouraged if your teacher is sassy though.
 If they do not want to help just ask another teacher who teaches the same subject.

 - Use technical resources!
 I love quizlet for subjects like History or Biology.
 Quizlet is an online platform and app you can download on your phone that will allow you to create and share flashcards.
 It will also allow you to test yourself using the flashcards you create, which I highly recommend.

 - Location and people also are essential.
-If you feel like you can focus best by yourself, then don't be afraid to tell your friends your busy.
-However, if you learn best in groups, create a study group full of focussed peers in your class who will actually study with you, and not distract you.
+If you feel like you can focus best by yourself, then don't be afraid to tell your friends you're busy.
+However, if you learn best in groups, create a study group full of focused peers in your class who will actually study with you, and not distract you.
 Don't study somewhere distracting, libraries or coffee shops are great places or anywhere else you that is quiet.
 I also recommend you don't study on your bed, you wanna keep that space for relaxing and resting.